astraey/Proteus/README.md

 # Proteus
-Python core library of the Proteus project
+This is the Python core library of the Proteus project.